spattapu1/LoL-Statistical-Analysis/README.md

-# Which side wins Red or Blue
+# Which Side wins Red or Blue ?
-## By: Shriya Pattapu and Milo Palmquist
+By: Shriya Pattapu and Milo Palmquist

 ## Introduction